Same-Day Delivery Redesign

 I created a prototype that would surface less times in chip format with a modal that would open to display more times to the user, while still pre-selecting the earliest delivery time.

-Participants with recent Same Day Delivery experience were then asked to complete realistic checkout tasks, including selecting a delivery window, adjusting the delivery date, and editing delivery instructions.
+Participants with recent Same Day Delivery experience were then asked to complete realistic checkout tasks, including:

 I created a prototype that would surface less times in chip format with a modal that would open to display more times to the user, while still pre-selecting the earliest delivery time.

-Participants with recent Same Day Delivery experience were then asked to complete realistic checkout tasks, including selecting a delivery window, adjusting the delivery date, and editing delivery instructions.
+Participants with recent Same Day Delivery experience were then asked to complete realistic checkout tasks, including:

 Overall, these tests performed well.
 Participants consistently described the experience as intuitive and easy to navigate.
 Delivery windows were clearly understood, “View more times” was discoverable, and users completed tasks quickly without hesitation.